kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-Build and run, and your candy is neatly separated into sections, so you know just what you're going to get.
-Perhaps Forrest Gump should have used a collection view?
+Build and run; your candy neatly separates into sections, so you know just what you're going to get.
+Perhaps Forrest Gump should have used a collection view? :]

 ![bordered iphone](images/Collection3.png)

 ## Where to go from here?

-**Chapter 6** takes you further into the Messages framework - you'll learn how to create custom messages and interact with the current conversation by creating a drawing and guessing game which you can play within Messages!
+**Chapter 6** takes you further into the Messages framework, where you'll learn how to create custom messages and interact with the current conversation through a drawing and guessing game you can play right within Messages!